SebastianAigner/SebastianAigner.github.io/content/posts/2023-11-24-WithTimeout-Doesnt-Do-What-You-Think-It-Does.md

 When catching the exception, other coroutines of the scope from which you called `withTimeout` will keep running, since the `CancellationException` (or, more precisely, the `TimeoutCancellationException`) was prevented from reaching the scope.
-Forgetting to wrap the `withTimeout` function in this try-catch block will cause the surrounding scope to be cancelled, which is not what you may have expected!
+Forgetting to wrap the `withTimeout` function in this try-catch block will cause the surrounding scope to be canceled, which is not what you may have expected!

+## Fix #2: Use the `withTimeoutOrNull` sibling function

 Alternatively, you can use the sibling function `withTimeoutOrNull`.
 In the typical Kotlin pattern, where `withTimeout` throws an exception, `withTimeoutOrNull` returns `null` if the timeout is exceeded.
 As such, it doesn't suffer from the